 Italy 10-Day Itinerary

 A balanced first-timer route through Rome, Florence, and Venice, with two easy day trips: Vatican City and Siena.
-Designed with realistic public transport and walkable neighborhoods—depth without rushing.
+Designed with realistic public transport, walkable neighborhoods, and a pace that works well for couples and many family travel plans without rushing.
 For a longer stay or a wider route, see the Italy 12-day itinerary or Italy 14-day itinerary.

 Route at a glance